Emergency Medical Services, Associate in Applied Science Degree

 We have provided students with the flexibility to choose between two program options.
 The nine-month Paramedic Course is designed for those who want quick entry into the job market.
 The full Associate in Applied Sciences Degree program provides students with a much broader background and training.
 The AAS Degree is often beneficial to employees when seeking advancement within their profession.
 For more information about these options just give us a call at 1-888-336-3907 (toll free).

-Job Outlook for Emergency Medical Services
+Award Options for Emergency Medical Services

 Companies that have hired graduates of the Emergency Medical Services Program